vamshins/ticket-booking-service/README.md

 	![holdSeats](https://github.com/vamshins/ticket-booking-service/blob/master/img/holdSeats.JPG)

 	This request will expire after 60 seconds.
-User has to reserve the seats using the web service in the following request.
+Before that, user has to reserve the seats using the web service in the following request.

 3. Reserve and commit a specific group of held seats for a customer